2022-2023 Course Catalog

 The program participates in the University Honors Program.

-Students are encouraged to consider the wide array of courses across the university curriculum as potential choices for electives to support their Human Services major.
+Students are encouraged to consider the wide array of courses across the university curriculum as potential choices for electives to support their major.
 In consultation with an academic advisor, each student should confirm that prerequisite requirements have been met before enrolling in elective courses.

 Alumni Distinguished Professor: R. Blieszner

-Professors: K. A. Roberto, L. Sands, T. Savla, C. L. Smith, P. Teaster
+Professors: M. Dolbin-McNab, K. A. Roberto, L. Sands, T. Savla, C. L. Smith, and P. Teaster

-Assistant Professors: K. Choi, C. B. Hornburg, B. Howell, B. Katz, T. Rice, J.M.
-Russon, C. Sanner, and R. Wesche
+Assistant Professors: K. Choi, C. B. Hornburg, T. Rice, C. Sanner, and R. Wesche

 Associate Clinical Professor: J. Case Pease